Tourist Information Center

 The House of Ovanes Avsharian

-The only of its kind completely preserved, three storey house from the middle of the 19th c.
+This house belonged to an Armenian merchant and is one and only of its kind, acompletely preserved, three- storey building from the middle of the 19th c.

 145, Tsar Osvoboditel Street